Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 Basically, the Proxy Data Adapter exposes the Data Adapter interface through TCP sockets.
 In other words, it offers a Network Protocol, which any remote counterpart can implement to behave as a Lightstreamer Data Adapter.
 This means you can write a remote Data Adapter in any language, provided that you have access to plain TCP sockets.
 But, if your remote Data Adapter is based on certain languages/technologies (such as Java, .NET, and Node.js), you can forget about direct socket programming, and leverage a ready-made library that exposes a higher level interface.
 Now, you will simply have to implement this higher level interface.<br>
 <br>
-In this specific example we will leverage the <b>Lightstreamer .NET Adapter API</b> library.
-So, let's recap... the Proxy Data Adapter converts from a Java interface to TCP sockets, and the .NET library converts from TCP sockets to a .NET interface.
+In this specific example we will leverage the <b>Lightstreamer .NET Standard Adapter API</b> library.
+So, let's recap... the Proxy Data Adapter converts from a Java interface to TCP sockets, and the .NET Standard library converts from TCP sockets to a .NET interface.
 <br>
 The full API references for the languages covered in this tutorial are available from [.NET API reference for Adapters](http://www.lightstreamer.com/docs/adapter_dotnet_api/index.html)